utkarsh-64/Card-Suits/README.md

 # Card Deck Project

--- Directly Committed from GIT BASH --

 ## 📖 Project Description

 This Java project implements a **Card Deck System** using **ArrayList/Vector**.
 The system allows users to:

 1. **Create a Deck** - Initializes a standard deck of 52 playing cards.
 2. **Print the Deck** - Displays all cards in the deck.
-3. **Print a Card** - Displays a particular card.
+3. **Print a Specific Card** - Displays a particular card based on user input.
+4. **Find Same Suit Cards** - Finds all cards that belong to the same suit.
+5. **Compare Cards** - Checks if two cards have the same rank.
+6. **Find a Specific Card** - Searches for a card in the deck.
-4. **Deal Cards** - Draws 5 random cards from the deck.
+7. **Deal Cards** - Draws 5 random cards from the deck.
-5. **Shuffle the Deck** - Randomizes the order of cards in the deck.
+8. **Shuffle the Deck** - Randomizes the order of cards in the deck.

 This project follows proper **coding guidelines**, includes **detailed comments**, and ensures **modular implementation**.